Search

 London Information Retrieval Meetup [June 2021]

-We are pleased to announce the ninth London Information Retrieval Meetup, a free evening meetup aimed to Information Retrieval passionates and professionals who are curious to explore and discuss the latest trends in the field.
+We are pleased to announce the ninth London Information Retrieval Meetup, a free evening meetup aimed at Information Retrieval passionates and professionals who are curious to explore and discuss the latest trends in the field.

 This time we go fully remote, given the COVID-19 situation and the impossibility of hosting the event live.